SengerM/html-academic-publishing/README.md

 You can find documentation [here](https://sengerm.github.io/html-academic-publishing/).

-## Installation
+## Installation and quick start

 You don't need to install anything as you already have a web browser (Firefox, Chrome, etc., whichever you want) and a text editor (Notepad, etc.).
 Just download any of the [examples](examples), open it with the web browser and simultaneously with the text editor, modify it in the text editor and refresh the browser to see the changes.
-You can also use [the documentation file](index.html) as a template, it contains at least one example of every thing you can do with this.
+You can also use [the documentation file](index.html) as a template (it looks like [this](https://sengerm.github.io/html-academic-publishing/) in the browser), it contains at least one example of every thing you can do with this.

 ## LyX → HTML